 - signs of shock, such as cold and clammy skin, rapid breathing, lightheadedness, or weakness

-Large ovarian cysts may cause the ovary to change position in a woman’s body.
+Large ovarian cysts may cause the ovary to change position in the body.
 This raises the risk of ovarian torsion, a painful twisting of the ovary that can cut off blood supply.
 The fallopian tubes may also be affected.

 Ovarian torsion is more likely to happen with pregnancy or the use of hormones to promote ovulation.